Rise in MedTech Innovations

 To develop this application, scientists genetically engineered cells so that the structures inside them would glow.
 They then took thousands of images of these cells and analyzed them using machine learning algorithms which learned how to predict the shape and structure of any cell, including cells that they had not yet seen.
 This technology will enable and more effective and less expensive cytology methods.

-More new technologies under are development and being applied in the field of medicine continually.
+New technologies are under development and being applied in the field of medicine continually.
 As technology improves, the medical industry is expected to be at the forefront of these innovations which undoubtedly revolutionize the delivery of health care while improving quality of life and patient safety.